Computing leaky Lamb waves for waveguides between elastic half-spaces using spectral collocation

 \subsection{Discretisation}

-A spectral collocation discretisation \citep{Fornberg1996AMethods,Boyd2000ChebyshevMethods}, based on Chebyshev polynomials, is applied to obtain a discrete representation of both the waveguide and the open spaces of the elastic solids.

-Wave solutions of the setup described in the previous section are generally split into two types - non-radiating and leaky modes.
+Wave solutions of the setup described in the previous section are generally split into two types - non-leaky (also known as trapped \citep{Treyssede2014FiniteWaveguides,Gallezot2017ContributionLayers,Kiefer2022ElastodynamicMetering}) and leaky modes.
 In our setup, the waveguide is in contact with solids; hence the media surrounding the waveguide support shearing as well as compressive motion.
-Consequently, in addition to the non-radiating, evanescent, wave solutions, we can further split the leaky modes solutions in two cases - those that have purely shear (shear leaky) or shear and compressive (fully leaky) polarisations.
+For that reason, in addition to the non-leaky evanescent, wave solutions, we can further split the leaky modes solutions in two cases - those that have purely shear (shear-leaky) or shear and compressive (fully-leaky) polarisations.
 For these cases, the exponential growth of the amplitude of leaky waves is attributed to the exponential growth of some or all of the partial waves depicted in Fig. \ref{Schematic}.
-In particular, when shear leaky waves are to be considered in a solid half-space, the shear partial wave and corresponding transverse wave potential, $\Psi_{j}$, exponentially grow in amplitude, while the longitudinal partial wave and corresponding wave potential, $\phi_{j}$, are evanescent.
-In the fully leaky case, both partial waves and their wave potentials in the solid, exhibit exponential growth.
+In particular, when shear-leaky waves are to be considered in an elastic half-space, the shear partial wave and corresponding transverse wave potential, $\Psi_{j}$, exponentially grow in amplitude, while the longitudinal partial wave and corresponding wave potential, $\phi_{j}$, are evanescent.
+In the fully-leaky case, both partial waves and their wave potentials in the solid, exhibit exponential growth.